 During her time at Winthrop Lynch acknowledges that she has changed.
 “I began this personal, transformational journey, and I can honestly say that I’m not the same person I was two years ago.
 I came here as a vessel just waiting to be filled.
 This journey has been a gift,” Lynch added.

 One aspect of her journey that is particularly important to her is the example that she has set for her two young daughters.
 “I wanted to show them that it’s never too late to go back to school no matter how old or how successful you are.
-You can do whatever you set your mind to,” said Lynch.
-Her daughters were in attendance when Lynch received the M.S.W.
-Academic Excellence Award in April, a testament to her hard work and perseverance.
+You can do whatever you set your mind to,” said Lynch, who received the M.S.W.
+Academic Excellence Award for her hard work and perseverance.

 Balancing a full-time job, part-time field practicum and a family wasn’t easy though.
 “This is by far one of the toughest, most challenging things I’ve done in my life,” said Lynch, “but our listeners were very supportive, and I truly had my eye on the prize.”